tine-schreibt/textflow/README.md

 ##### Maybe coming in the future if enough people ask for it:

-- **Bespoke artisanal flows:** The option to input a file list as flow source (for example csv exports by Bases).
+- **Bespoke artisanal flows:** The option to input a random file list as flow source.
 - **Favourites for the switcher modal:** In case you have a gazillion flows, need help staying on top of them, and frontmatter/dataview seem scary to you.
 - **Open wiki-links inside flow:** This would be a right-click thing, I guess.